neatblackcrow/Linux-CPU-Hotplugger/README.md

 1. Reduce **a timer clock frequency to 300Hz** - By compiling your own custom kernel

     *Note: You can just grab a stock config from /proc/config.gz (by using zcat)*

+2. Using a dynamic timer instead of a static one

-2. Adjust your p_state values (for Sandy bridge or newer with kernel version >= 3.18) otherwise adjust your CPU's governor instead.
+3. Adjust your p_state values (for Sandy bridge or newer with kernel version >= 3.18) otherwise adjust your CPU's governor instead.

-3. Using this simple application.

-    *Note: You must enable a __cgroup subsystem__ - By compiling your own custom kernel*